 RNs typically complete a nursing associate's or bachelor's degree program before seeking entry-level work.
 More clinical experience is available through bachelor's degree nursing programs, which can enhance opportunities for employment in health care facilities.
 LPNs complete year-long training programs offered by vocational schools and community colleges.
 Completion of a graduate degree program is preferable for nurses seeking advancement to management positions and is required for clinical nurses and nurse practitioners.

 All nurses must obtain a license by passing the National Council Licensure Examination.
 Certification is required for nursing assistants, though it is not necessary for aide positions.

-Due to increased preventive care and an aging population, the U.S. Bureau of Labor Statistics (BLS) reports that the employment growth for RNs is expected to be 26% from 2010-2020.
-The average annual salary for RNs as of May 2012, the BLS further reports, was $67,930.
+Due to increased preventive care and an aging population, the BLS reports that the employment growth for RNs is expected to be 16% from 2014-2024.
+The median annual salary for RNs as of May 2015, the BLS further reports, was $67,490.

-The BLS states that the job growth rate between 2010 and 2020 for health services managers is expected to be 22%, mainly due to an increased demand for healthcare services.
-Healthcare social workers should see a 34% increase in employment during the same time period, the BLS reports.
-The median annual salary for health services managers was $88,580 and for healthcare social workers $49,830 as of May 2012, according to the BLS.
+The BLS states that the job growth rate between 2014 and 2024 for medical and health services managers is expected to be 17%, mainly due to an increased demand for health care services.
+The median annual salary for medical and health services managers was $94,500 as of May 2015, according to the BLS.

 A career in long-term care can lead down numerous different paths.
 Those who choose to become registered nurses will need to complete a nursing program from an accredited institution and become licensed.
 Long-term care administrators should consider earning a master's degree for the best job outlook, but might be able to get by with a bachelor's degree in a relevant field of study.